zakharb/SysloGen/README.md

 ### Prerequisites

-No additional libraries are required.
+Only Python3, no additional libraries are required.

 ### Installing